vvorld/getid-web-sdk/README.md

 **(EXPERIMENTAL)**

-Setup into admin panel two themes dark and light after that it will be possible to configure initial theme by passing `themeMode` into sdk configuration with a value `dark` or `light`
+Set up two themes - dark and light - into the admin panel.
+After that, it will be possible to configure the initial theme bypassing `themeMode` into SDK configuration with a value `dark` or `light`

-The method init returns a promise after resolving it's possible to add callback `changeThemeMode` for the theme switching
+The method `init` returns a promise.
+After resolving, it's possible to add the `changeThemeMode` callback for the theme switching

 Example:
 ```html